APCSJava/SocketGames/README.md

 To compile all classes in the games folder:
 * <b> javac org/asl/socketserver/games/*.java</b>

-The server may then be launched as follows:
+Launch the compiled server as follows:
 * <b>java org/asl/socketserver/GameServer 9090 5</b>
 // launches the server on port 9090 and accepts up to 5 simultaneous connections